ingo/ingo.github.io/_recipes/asparagus_and_morel_quiche.md

 category: Entrees
 description: Morel mushrooms add deep, woodsy umami flavor to this creamy quiche enriched with gruyere cheese.
 Fresh asparagus spears on top keep their snap after baking.
-  For clean slices, cool completely before cutting perfect wedges.
-Reheat and serve with a salad.
+  For the neatest slices, make quiche a day ahead; let it cool completely, then loosen edges and chill overnight.
+Cut perfect wedges, reheat and serve with a salad for brunch or lunch.
+Morels can be pricey but a little goes a long way.
+Their richness pairs wonderfully with the custardy quiche filling.
 image: asparagus_and_morel_quiche.jpg
 image_attribution: Annabelle Breakey
 image_source: http://www.sunset.com/